-Intelligent IoT has been added to your bookmarks.
+Intelligent IoT has been saved

 The IoT is getting smarter.
 Companies are incorporating artificial intelligence—in particular, machine learning—into their Internet of Things applications and seeing capabilities grow, including improving operational efficiency and helping avoid unplanned downtime.
 The key: finding insights in data.